Freq-Out/fallback-playlist/README.md

 ## ls_script.liq

-This is a snippet of "/usr/lib/airtime/pypo/bin/liquidsoap_scripts/ls_script.liq", where you can find the modification to include the jukebox.liq script.
+This is a snippet of "/usr/lib/airtime/pypo/bin/liquidsoap_scripts/ls_script.liq", where you can find how to include the jukebox.liq script.